maringa780/ClusToRa/README.md

 ⚠️ **Warning:** Analysis must be performed using coordinates from the same tissue section, as null model randomizations are generated within that same tissue.
 See the _ClusToRa Analysis_ section below for instructions on setting up sample levels and previewing your configuration for a sanity check.

-Below, we use data from Tzouanas et al. (2026) (download compressed file in this repository), as analyzed in our cited work, to demonstrate how to navigate and use `ClusToRa`.
+Below, we use the dataset from Tzouanas et al. (download and extract the compressed `TzouanasDataset.tar.gz` file included in this repository), as analyzed in our cited work, to demonstrate how to navigate and use `ClusToRa`.

 ### • ClusToRa Analysis
 _ClusToRa Analysis_ tab allows you to load your coordinates, cell types, and additional data such as sample groups, sample IDs, and barcodes/cell IDs (if you plan to load a differential matrix later) for analysis. _See details_